 More information after the break, including Peter Zumthor’s project description...

-Stretching towards the east, the structure will cantilever over the black pools of La Brea Tar Pits – a naturally occurring group of tar pits which make up Hancock Park – while to its west it will neighbor Renzo Piano‘s travertine-clad Broad Contemporary Art Museum and Chris Burden’s “Urban Light” installation.
-Its black roof will harvest the California sun through a series of skylights and one of the largest solar farms known in any urban environment that is capable of providing more energy that it consumes.
+Stretching towards the east, the structure will cantilever over the black pools of La Brea Tar Pits - a naturally occurring group of tar pits in which make up Hancock Park - whilst to its west it will neighbor Renzo Piano's travertine-clad Broad Contemporary Art Museum and Chris Burden’s “Urban Light” installation.

 Peter Zumthor’s Project Statement:

 The proposed building for LACMA is intended to have a unique urbanistic energy.
 It is big and stands apart from other buildings yet is completely integrated into its environment.

 It is an organic shape, like a water lily, floating and open with 360 degrees of glass facing Hancock Park, the La Brea Tar Pits, Wilshire Boulevard, Chris Burden’s Urban Light, and Renzo Piano’s new galleries.
 Primary circulation is achieved by this curving perimeter—a continuous veranda rather than a classical Beaux-Arts spine.
 Visitors can look out; those outside can look in.
 From the ground, and in elevation, the museum is mostly transparent.

 Formally, the design emphasizes Los Angeles and the western United States in its horizontality, re-exposing the sky that is now blocked by existing structures.
 A huge roof covered in solar tiles literally soaks up the energy of the California sun.
 The building gives more energy back to its neighbors than it takes from the city.
 It draws the Pacific Ocean breezes to cool its southern exposure.